Who Is John Krasinski?

 In 2018, Krasinski co-wrote, directed and starred in A Quiet Place, opposite his wife, Emily Blunt.
-The horror flick became a huge hit at the box office, grossing a reported $340 million worldwide, and was also praised by critics.
-That same year, he voiced the main robot character in the Chinese-American animated flick Next Gen.
+The horror flick grossed a reported $340 million worldwide, leading to the release of a sequel, again directed by Krasinski, in 2020.
+Meanwhile, he voiced the main robot character in the 2018 Chinese-American animated flick Next Gen.

 Also in 2018, Krasinski began starring in the Amazon thriller series Jack Ryan, as the titular CIA employee who moves from a desk job as an analyst into the line of fire.
 The success of Jack Ryan led to a renewal for season 2, which premiered in October 2019.